eclipse-ee4j/starter/rest-starter/README.md

   Once TomEE starts, you can access the project at http://localhost:8080/jakartaee-cafe.

 * To run the generated project with TomEE and Docker, execute the following commands from the `jakartaee-cafe` directory.
 Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Docker](https://docs.docker.com/get-docker/) (we have tested with Java SE 8, Java SE 11 and Java SE 17).
-Note, the [Maven Wrapper](https://maven.apache.org/wrapper/) is already included in the project, so a Maven install is not actually needed.
+Note, the [Maven Wrapper](https://maven.apache.org/wrapper/) is already included in the project, so a Maven install is not actually needed.If you're running a Jakarta 9 project you must have installed at least [Java SE 11+ implementation](https://adoptium.net/?variant=openjdk11)

   ```
   ./mvnw clean package